martnarabodee/oml/README.md

 # Optimal Mathematics Learning (OML)
-An mock up website of Optimal Mathematics Learning system
+This is a mock up website of OML Full system developed in 2021-2022

-- use Django framework